- Wealth PMS (50L+)

 Vasanth Kamath: …some of the popular vendors provide, etc. But everybody had their own thing.
-So what we had to really do was build custom pipes for every integration, either built by the broker, their vendors, you know, by us.
+So we had to really build custom pipes for every integration, either built by the broker, their vendors, you know, by us.
 But these are custom pipes built for the Smallcase platform.
-And what we really do there is deploy an entire platform, both the front end and the back end there.
+And what we really do there is deploy an entire platform, both the front and back end.
 So it took us anywhere from six to eight quarters to go live with the broker that’s with, you know, a compliance part, multiple audits, demos, etc. So I think 2016 we launched with our first broker, 2018, which is three years back, 2018, july, we were live with still one broker.
 And today we’re live with 12 brokers.
 But all of that happened in that one and a half year timespan.

 Anugrah Shrivastava: Yeah.
 And just to add to this, this is probably one of our biggest moat also in the sense that when we integrate with the broker, right, today, you might see that there are a lot of new companies who have integrated with the brokers.
 Or probably with their open APIs.
-But those integrations work very differently compared to how our integration works, because we integrate.
+But those integrations work very differently than how our integration works, because we integrate.
 First of all, it’s a deep integration.
-And every time when we’re integrating with the broker, we are deploying a custom platform in the broker environment.
+And whenever we’re integrating with the broker, we deploy a custom platform in the broker environment.
 So, for example, if you go to a HDFC Securities.
 And there you are investing into smallcases, the URL would be hdfcsec.com/smallcase or something like that.
 If they’re going on Zerodha, it will be a smallcase.zerodha.com.
 So actually it’s a platform deployed inside the broker environment.
 Right.
 And it’s and it’s a platform which is approved by the exchange for the broker.
 Right.
 And every single platform that we have deployed.
 Right.
 There are 12 different platforms that we have deployed.
 Each platform offers same customer experience to ensure that when a customer is investing into a Smallcase the experience is standardized.
 Right.
 But each platform legally and compliance-wise is a completely different property.
 And each platform is separately approved by the exchange for that particular broker.
 Right.
 Until today, we are the only company in India who has taken this approach so that we can ensure that we are providing a very efficient customer experience, as well as when the integrations are happening, they’re done in a manner that we can further on top of it build other custom products like Gateway and stuff like that, which is only possible because we have taken this approach.